Models and termination of proof reduction in the $\lambda$$\Pi$-calculus modulo theory: Abstract

 \section{Abstract}

-We define a notion of model for the $\lambda \Pi$-calculus modulo theory, a notion of super-consistent theory, and prove that proof-reduction terminates in the $\lambda \Pi$-calculus modulo a super-consistent theory.
-We prove this way the termination of proof-reduction in two theories in the $\lambda \Pi$-calculus modulo theory, and their consistency: an embedding of Simple type theory and an embedding of the Calculus of constructions.
+We define a notion of model for the $\lambda \Pi$-calculus modulo theory and prove a soundness theorem.
+We then define a notion of super-consistency and prove that proof reduction terminates in the $\lambda \Pi$-calculus modulo any super-consistent theory.
+We prove this way the termination of proof reduction in several theories including Simple type theory and the Calculus of constructions.